-Translation:The frog jumps above the table, to the shelf.
+Translation:The frog is jumping above the table, to the shelf.

 Does it specify a location, or a destination of movement?
 I thought the latter.
 The shelf is above the table and that's where the frog jumps to.